davorg/dmp/chapters/chapter08.md

 are describing the actual shape of the data rather than where (or when) it comes from.
 At first glance it might seem that this information is unnecessary, as we can find out the number of records in the file simply by counting them as we process them.
-The rea- son that it is useful for the file to contain an indication of the number of records is that it acts as a simple check that the file has not been corrupted between the time it was created and the time we
+The reason that it is useful for the file to contain an indication of the number of records is that it acts as a simple check that the file has not been corrupted between the time it was created and the time we